Kinds-of-Intelligence-CFI/animal-ai-python/README.md

 ## Version History

+- v3.0.3
+  - Asserted python version to be 3.6.1 or higher, but less than 3.10.0 (exclusive).
+  - Added package description to setup.py and package metadata.
 - v3.0.2
   - Fixed major pacakge dependency issues, related to mlagents 0.30.0, protopuf, and shimy.
   - Updated project setup.py to accomodate the latest version of Animal-AI package dependencies.